Women in the Civilian Pilot Training Program and Civil Air Patrol: civilian pilots at College Park during WWII

 Kit was one of the six female students to study at College Park Airport that summer.
 Places were competitive, with many colleges only offering one place for women for every ten offered to men.
 Kit’s personal account, written in 1991, provides us with a clearer understanding of her daily life as a student pilot.
 Her days were hectic as she had to juggle early morning and late afternoon flight instruction and evening ground school with an administrative job in a campus office.
 Alongside learning how to independently fly a plane, students in the CPTP were also expected to understand meteorology, the theory of flight and how airplane engines worked.

 After earning her private pilot license on August 22nd, 1940, Kit secured a job in the office of College Park Airport.
 This was the perfect next step for Kit as she was able to use her administrative experience to earn a wage, while still having plenty of opportunity to fly.
-She continued to use the yellow J3 Cub she had become so fond of during her training.
+She continued to use the J-2 Cub she had become so fond of during her training.

 Marian Bond